iterorganization/Waveform-Editor/docs/source/training/training.rst

       at the instructions :ref:`here <gui>`.

       We will export our EC beam power values to an ec_launchers IDS.
-Export the configuration to an HDF5 file.
+Export the configuration to a NetCDF file.
 Sample the time such that there are 20 points in the range from 0 to 800s.

       Inspect the exported IDS using ``imas print <your URI> ec_launchers``, which quantities are filled?
 Notice that the waveform in the configuration runs from 0 to 700s,